anth-dev/calculator/README.md

 # calculator
-My calculator for The Odin Project
+My calculator for The Odin Project.